 During NORMAL MODE, SHUTDOWN MODE and a part of WAKE UP MODE, the boost converter is regulated thanks to an internal MPPT (Maximum Power Point Tracking) module.
 Vmpp is the voltage level of the MPP and depends on the input power available at the source.
 The MPPT module evaluates Vmpp as a given fraction of Voc, the open-circuit voltage of the source.
-By temporarily disconnecting the source from CSRC as shown in Figure 4 for 82 ms, the MPPT module estimates and maintains knowledge of Vmpp.
-This sampling occurs approximately every 5 s.
+By temporarily disconnecting the source from CSRC as shown in Figure 4 for 5.12 ms, the MPPT module estimates and maintains knowledge of Vmpp.
+This sampling occurs approximately every 0.33 s .

 With the exception of this sampling process, the voltage across the source, Vsrc, is continuously compared to Vmpp.
 When Vsrc exceeds Vmpp by a small hysteresis, the boost converter is switched on, extracting electrical charges from the source and lowering its voltage.
-When Vsrc falls below Vmpp by a small hysteresis, the boost converter is switched off, allowing the harvester to accumulate new electrical charges into CSRC. which restores its voltage.
+When Vsrc falls below Vmpp by a small hysteresis, the boost converter is switched off, allowing the harvester to accumulate new electrical charges into CSRC, which restores its voltage.
 In this manner, the boost converter regulates its input voltage so that the electrical current (or flow of electrical charges) that enters the boost converter yields the best power transfer from the harvester under any ambient conditions.
-The AEM10941 supports any Vmpp level in the range from 0.05 V to 5 V. It offers a choice of four values for the Vmpp/Voc fraction through configuration pins SELMPP[1:0] as shown in Table 8.
-The status of the MPPT controller is reported through one dedicated status pin (STA-TUS[2]).
-The status pin is asserted when an MPP calculation is being performed.
+The AEM30940 supports any Vmpp level in the range from 0.05 V to 5 V. It offers a choice of four values for the Vmpp/Voc fraction or to match the input impedance of the BOOST converter with an impedance connected to the ZMPP terminal through configuration pins SELMPP[1:0] as shown in Table 9.
+The status of the MPPT controller is reported through one dedicated status pin (STATUS[2]).
+The status pin is asserted when an MPP calculation is being per-